henter/yokubi/src/FAQ.md

 - Lessons have been split into individual pages under an mdbook format rather than a single standalone web page.
 This makes it easier to browse and share individual lessons with other learners.
 - Dropped words like “one form” and “five forms” in favor of ichidan and godan terminology for verbs
 - A few lessons and grammar points have been split into separate lessons.
-Sakubi has 54 lesons.
+Sakubi has 54 lessons.
 Yokubi has 63.
 - Added a new lesson on negative state of being
+- Added a lesson 0 on the anatomy of Japanese sentences
 - Several lessons have been reshuffled and re-ordered to have more reasonable priority sorting of importance
 - Added a section on する verbs
-- Added a lesson on ようとする and てみる (rather than an optional section) i
+- Added a lesson on ようとする and てみる (rather than an optional section)
 - Added a specific lesson for たり〜たり
 - Grouped together some "Parts".
-Sakubi split Setion 1 and 2 into several parts.
+Sakubi split Section 1 and 2 into several parts.
 Yokubi has 2 sections with 2 parts each.
 - Removed the notion of "intermissions" and "hidden/optional lessons".
 An appendix index is being planned instead (This is not finished yet)
 - Almost every single example sentence has been re-sourced (from native media) and re-sorted by difficulty/appropriateness.
 Aside a few exceptions, example sentences will not show grammar points that haven't been covered yet.